seyfal-kernel/WhatsDown/README.md

 DeltaLab has some extended support for WebXDC apps:

-- `window.webxdc.deltalab` is `true` and can be used by app developers to detect when they can use the DeltaLab-specific features
+- `window.webxdc.deltalab` is a string with the DeltaLab version and can be used by app developers to detect when they can use the DeltaLab-specific features.
 - `sendToChat()`: extra property `subject` can be set to a text string to set message/email's subject.
 - `sendToChat()`: extra property `html` can be set to a string of html markup to set the HTML part of the email/message.
 - `sendToChat()`: the file object parameter also accepts a `type` field that can be one of: